 Ardyth Kennelly Ullman (1912-2005) was a best-selling Oregon author with five novels published in the 1950s, including The Peaceable Kingdom and Good Morning, Young Lady.
-Her last novel, Variation West, was published in November 2014 by Sunnycroft Books.
-Her memoirs are planned for publication in 2017.
+Sunnycroft Books published her last novel, Variation West, in 2014, and her memoir, Bodies Adjacent: Ardyth's Memoir & Egon's Journal, in 2023.

 For some samples of Ardyth's wonderful writing style, see the blog Ardyth Kennelly Quotation of the Day.